Soumyajit-2808/soumyajit-2808/README.md

 🎓 Computer Science Engineering Student

-I'm currently learning backend development by building projects from scratch.
+I'm learning backend development by building projects from scratch and documenting my progress on GitHub.

 My focus is on understanding how backend systems work rather than just completing tutorials.